joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Package name used for generated Java classes (for types where a fully qualified name has not
   // been supplied in the schema using the 'javaType' property). targetPackage = ''

+  // Whether to allow 'additional' properties to be supported in classes by adding a map to
+  // hold these.
+This is true by default, meaning that the schema rule 'additionalProperties'
+  // controls whether the map is added.
+Set this to false to globabally disable additional properties. includeAdditionalProperties = false

+  // Whether to include a javax.annotation.Generated (Java 8 and lower) or
+  // javax.annotation.processing.Generated (Java 9+) in on generated types (default true). includeGeneratedAnnotation = true

+  // Whether to generate builder-style methods of the form withXxx(value) (that return this),
+  // alongside the standard, void-return setters. generateBuilders = false

+  // Whether to use primitives (long, double, boolean) instead of wrapper types where possible
+  // when generating bean properties (has the side-effect of making those properties non-null). usePrimitives = false

   // The characters that should be considered as word delimiters when creating Java Bean property
   // names from JSON property names.
 If blank or not set, JSON properties will be considered to